karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 | `email`   | `string` | Email address. _Unique by definition and never changes, so we can use this value as the record's unique id._ |
 | `userId`  | `string` | Unique id of related User.                                                                                   |

-An Email record has no `updated` property becuase no property on the Email record is subject to change.
+An Email record has no `updated` property because no property on the Email record is subject to change.

 ## Single Table Design